 A substantial portion of the Group's biological assets consists of agricultural produce such as harvested and unharvested pineapple and papaya fruits from the Group's bearer plants.
-The Group's unharvested and harvested agricultural produce amounted to P2,476 million and P3,872 million, respectively, as of April 30, 2022.
+The Group's unharvested and harvested agricultural produce amounted to \$\frac{1}{2}\$,489 million and \$\frac{1}{2}\$,492 million, respectively, as of April 30, 2023.
 Agricultural produce are measured at their fair value from the time of maturity of the bearer plant until harvest.
 The Group estimates the fair value of unharvested agricultural produce using estimated tonnage of harvest, estimated future selling prices and gross margin of finished goods less estimated future growing costs and adjusted for margin related to production.
-The Group's harvested produce are measured at the point of harvest based on the estimated selling prices reduced by cost to sell and margin related to production.
+The Group's harvested produce are measured at fair value at the point of harvest based on the estimated selling prices reduced by cost to sell and margin related to production.